-It however appears that complete automation of VAT refunds is still some years away: simply because refunds are not a top priority for VAT Authorities in most countries.
+It appears that complete automation of VAT refunds is still some years away.
+This is simply because refunds are not a top priority for VAT Authorities in most countries.

-It makes good Fiscal Policy sense, even though BREXIT, and similar undercurrents in a few other countries, make any unification process more challenging.
+It makes good Fiscal Policy sense, even though BREXIT, and similar undercurrents in a few other countries, made any unification process more challenging.

-Many corporates commenced work on the task of going paperless, in the early nineties and are today well into their projects to do so.
+Many corporates commenced work on the task of going paperless, in the mid-nineties and are today, well into their projects to do so.
 Governments in the Persian Gulf had also taken the opportunity to learn from others’ inefficiencies and launched their own e-Government schemes in the nineties.
 They did not want to make the mistakes of bureaucracies the world over.

 Blazing the Trail

-Germany has moved the 13th directive (VAT refund involving EU countries to non EU countries), refund mechanism to an online electronic system.
+Germany has moved the 13th directive (VAT refund involving EU countries to non-EU countries), refund mechanism to an online electronic system.
 It makes for partial automation of the refund process.
-More countries are expected to follow.
+Spain has also been actively working on automation and processes that will involve a lot more of automation.
+Many more countries are expected to follow.

 Where does all of this leave companies in paperless environments, wanting to file for, and obtain VAT refunds?
-Their own internal processes, have allowed for original invoices to be destroyed.
+The companies’ own internal processes have already allowed for original invoices to be destroyed.
 They are the very documents that several governments need, to process VAT refunds.
-In some cases like the Scandinavian countries, all is not lost.
-VAT recovery companies will hopefully be able to talk to them and get them to accept scanned copies of the original invoices.
+They are fundamental to the process.

-In conclusion, the move to automation of VAT processes, including refunds, will eventually have to happen.
+In conclusion, the move to VAT recovery automation of processes, including refunds, will eventually have to happen.
 It will help both governments and companies the world over.

 Updated 16 August 2023 © Mano Chandra Dhas

-Note – Should you have any comments or queries, please do use the comment box here below.
+Note – Should you have any comments or queries, please use the comment box here below.
 I will respond to every comment within a reasonable period of time.
-I’d also be delighted if you share this blog with contacts of yours who may benefit from its contents.
+I’d be happy if you share this blog with contacts of yours who may benefit from its content.
 Please use one of the Social Media share buttons below.
-Finally, I’d love to have you subscribe to my blog: you will never miss a post!
+I’d be delighted if you subscribe to my blog: you will never miss a post!